Szynal/PoE-AHK/README.md

  * Auto Logout (Script scan of hp pixel color, if it color has been changed script logins player.)
  * Auto flask/skills

+## Below are the recommended plugins for the game:

 ## What is NeverSink-Filter

 This is a best lootfilter for the game Path of Exile.
 It hides low value items, uses a markup-scheme and sounds to highlight expensive gear and is based on economy data mining.